eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 length', 524288), (b'pieces', b'\x1at\xfc\x84\xc8\xfaV\xeb\x12\x1c\xc5\xa4\x1c?\xf0\x96\x07P\x87\xb8\xb2\xa5G1\xc8L\x18\x81\x9bc\x81\xfc8*\x9d\xf4k\xe6\xdb6\xa3\x0b\x8d\xbe\xe3L\xfd\xfd4\...')]))])
 ```

+Here you can read see some of the _meta-data_ such as the name of the destination file (ubuntu-16.04-desktop-amd64.iso) and the total size in bytes (1485881344).

 Notice how the keys used in the `OrderedDict` are _binary_ strings.
 Bencoding is a binary protocol, and using UTF-8 strings as keys _will not work_!

 A wrapper class `pieces.torrent.Torrent` exposing these properties is implemented abstracting the binary strings, and other details away from the rest of the client.
 This class only implements the attributes used in pieces client.

-I will not go through which attributes that is available, instead the rest of this article will refer back to attributes found in the `.torrent` / _meta-info_ where used.
+I will not go through which attributes that is available, instead the rest of this article will refer back to attributes found in the `.torrent` / _meta-info_ were used.

 ### Connecting to the tracker

 Now that we can decode a `.torrent` file and we have a Python representation of the data, we need to get a list of peers to connect with.
 This is where the tracker comes in.
-The tracker is a central server keeping track on available peers for a given torrent.
-The tracker does **NOT** contain any of the torrent data, only which peers that can be connected to and their statistics.
+A tracker is a central server keeping track of available peers for a given torrent.
+A tracker does **NOT** contain any of the torrent data, only which peers that can be connected to and their statistics.

 #### Building the request